malrase/malrase.github.io/source/city-guides/san-francisco/dogpatch/index.markdown

 Firstly, here's a [map](https://mapsengine.google.com/map/u/0/edit?mid=zSa_dTkSRnX0.k_Ff5BlXQakY) of important eating and drinking spots.

-#### Beer
+#### Cocktails
-**[Triple Voodoo](http://www.triplevoodoo.com/triplevoodoo/faces/v2/home.xhtml)** just opened a sizeable tap room on Third Street.
-They have a good range of beers there, plus offer food from The New Spot (described later).

-**[Smokestack](http://www.magnoliasmokestack.com/)**, from the folks at Magnolia Brewery, recently opened (in fact, it opened after we left on our trip so I haven't been there yet).
-As well as their brilliant, British-style beer, I hear they serve some overpriced BBQ.
+**[Third Rail](http://www.thirdrailbarsf.com/)** is easily our favourite bar in the neighbourhood.
+They have a bunch of great bartenders making delicious cocktails in a cosy, well-designed setting.
+It's difficult to go wrong in picking a cocktail, but one of my favourites is the Mt Tam.
+Oh, and you have to try their jerky.
+It's divine.

+**[Dogpatch Saloon](http://dogpatchsaloon.com/)** re-opened recently after a refurbishment.
+It's got a neighbourhood feel, and can get pretty busy.
+They have some cocktails and a good beer list.

+**[Sea Star](http://www.yelp.com/biz/sea-star-club-san-francisco-2)** is a dive bar that makes competent cocktails.

 #### Wine
 **[Yield Wine Bar](http://www.yieldandpause.com/)** has friendly, knowledgeable staff, with a relaxed atmosphere.
 They also serve great food (with some vegetarian/vegan options).

-#### Cocktails
+#### Beer
-**[Dogpatch Saloon](http://dogpatchsaloon.com/)** re-opened recently after a refurbishment.
-This is our favourite bar – it's got a welcoming neighbourhood feel, bustling on a sunny afternoon as much as a late night.
-They have some great cocktails and a good beer list.

-**[Third Rail](http://www.thirdrailbarsf.com/)** makes high-end cocktails in a quiet, nicely-designed setting.

-**[Sea Star](http://www.yelp.com/biz/sea-star-club-san-francisco-2)** only just opened as we left on our trip.
-I only went a couple of times, and it was still finding its footing.
+**[Triple Voodoo](http://www.triplevoodoo.com/triplevoodoo/faces/v2/home.xhtml)** is a sizeable tap room on Third Street.
+They have a good range of beers there, plus offer food from The New Spot (described later).

+**[Smokestack](http://www.magnoliasmokestack.com/)**, from the folks at Magnolia Brewery, recently opened.
+As well as their brilliant, British-style beer, they also serve some overpriced BBQ.

 <a name="Eat"></a>
 ### Eat